syed-7danial/murhty-dr/bankos-dr/services/cloudfront/Readme.md

 #### DRY_RUN Mode:

 When enabled, all planned actions are logged but no real changes are applied to CloudFront distributions — useful for testing and validation.

-#### Process Current Environment:

-When enabled, the script can also update and clean up settings related to the current active environment, making the switching process complete and consistent.